Piracy Act 1698

-The act
+Provisions

 The act states that "it hath been found by experience" that the courts met with "great trouble and charges in sending them [pirates] into England" to be tried for their crimes or cannot easily "be questioned for such their piracies and robberies" because this was the necessary measure for enforcing the law under the Offences at Sea Act 1536 (28 Hen.
 8. c.
 15) of Henry VIII.
 The act changed this law to allow for acts of piracy to be "examined, inquired of, tried, heard and determined, and adjudged in any place at sea, or upon the land, in any of his Majesty's islands, plantations, colonies, dominions, forts, or factories".
 This enabled admirals to hold a court session to hear the trials of pirates in any place they deemed necessary, rather than requiring that the trial be held in England.

 The act then proceeds to explain what is required for these admiralty court sessions to function, how they will run, and what powers it grants to the commissioners.
 The commissioners can "call and assemble a court of admiralty when and as often as occasion shall require".
 In addition, these courts shall consist of at least seven people who "are known merchants, factors, or planters, or such as are captains, lieutenants, or warrant officers" and who are "fitting and voting in the said court".
 The act also grants the commissioners of these vice-admiralty courts with "full power and authority" to issue warrants, summon the necessary witnesses, and "to do all thing necessary for the hearing and final determination of any case of piracy, robbery, or felony".
 The act then moves to instruct the commissioners on the proceedings of the courts in a significant amount of detail ranging from the oath that the president of the court must take, what actions were to be taken upon pleas of guilty or not guilty, and how to examine witnesses and give sentence.